haoopeng/CNN-yelp-challenge-2016-sentiment-classification/README.md

 * `word2vec_model.ipynb` : It trains a Google's `word2vec` model on all the 1859888 sentences (processed from all the 399850 reviews using `Word2VecUtility.py`.
 Each word would be represented by a 300 dimensional vector.
 The final model named `300features_40minwords_10context` is written to disk.
 * `train_with_word2vec_embedding.ipynb`: This file trains a 1D CNN for sentiment classification using `word2vec` embedding. (the embedded data set has a shape of (399850, 50, 300), see `Details` sections).
 Unfortunately, my machine was not able to train it due to the memory size.
 So I turn to use Keras' built-in embedding layer instead.
 * `train_keras_embedding.ipynb`: This trains a model similar to the previous one.
 The only difference is on the embedding layer.
 The architecture of this model is : Embedding layer - Dropout - Convolution1D - MaxPooling1D - Full Connected layer - Dropout - Relu activation - Sigmoid (with binary cross entropy loss).
 Other model parameters are easy to be seen in this file.
 It is trained on 319880 samples and validated on 79970 samples.
 After 16 hours' training (2 epoch), I got train acc: 0.7791 and val_acc: 0.7761.
+* `train_multi_class.ipynb`: It trains a multi-label classification model(the labels are namely: 1, 2, 3, 4, 5 stars) with the same architecture on the same subset.
+I got about 40% accuracy after 1 epoch training.

 ## Details
 In word level CNN models, one main task is to get the embeded data set (thus you can perform convolution on it!).
 In this project, I tried two different apporaches for this.
 One is using `word2vec`, another is using keras' embedding layer.</br>